BlakeERichey/GoLang/Videoplayer/README.md

 * Primary
 All videos to be run once and only once should be put in here
 * Secondary
 Videos placed here will be run indefinitely

+**Only do one of the two following**

 # Autorun on Bootup instructions
 Ensure that the binary works correctly before initializing autorun.